 I have built a DIY pier extension to allow my DIY go-to telescope to move without hitting the tripod legs.
 It consists of three 12-inch L-bars (which I later shortened to 7.5 inches, after measuring the minimum clearance required) that lift the tripod head.
-I repurposed a tripod head from an old and unused tripod to serve as the base where the L-bars and the tripod legs connect to.
+I repurposed a tripod head from an old tripod to serve as the base where the L-bars and the tripod legs connect to.
 The pier extension allows unattended imaging without the risk of damage to the mount or telescope.

 To watch a video of the telescope performing a successful meridian flip without hitting the tripod legs, click here.